 Following are some other points to consider:

-• Is this a unique start-up or a franchise?
+• Is this a unique start-up or opening a franchise?

 • Who is the targeted population?
 Describe the demographics in detail because the targeted clientele impacts everything from choice of location to hours of operation.
 Demographics include income brackets, average age, marital status, employment status, economic status of the market area, typical lifestyles, and so on?